grenack/Code-Blockers/FinalProject.md

  When we ran our server it could not bind to port 25565 as another instance was running so we did the following;

 _`sudo lsof -n -i`_

-To kiil the process and finally make the server start.
+To kill the process and finally make the server start.
-_sudo fuser -k 25565/tcp_
+_`sudo fuser -k 25565/tcp`_

 This helped me to restart the server.
 But during class discussions, we noticed we had to work with firewalls.
 The _iptables_ proofed that the tcp port 25565 was not listed and had to be added.
 The following commands were used;
-We applied this rule; _`sudo /sbin/iptables -A INPUT -p tcp --dport 25565 -m state --state NEW -j ACCEPT`_ While in class the following command was utilised.
+We applied this rule;
+ _`sudo /sbin/iptables -A INPUT -p tcp --dport 25565 -m state --state NEW -j ACCEPT`_

+While in class the following command was utilised.

-`sudo iptables -A INPUT -p tcp --dport 25565 -m state --state NEW -j ACCEPT` But there was an additional configuration which was issued and I will present it in my next updates.
+`sudo iptables -A INPUT -p tcp --dport 25565 -m state --state NEW -j ACCEPT`

+But there was an additional configuration which was issued and I will present it in my next updates.

 The current issue we face is the fact that once there is a broken pipe, our server cannot restart.
 This we have to figure out.
 Likewise i changed the rc.local to launch the minecraft server from startup if the main server reboots.
 I have not tested this yet!!